tdkehoe/Firebase-Tutorial/Async_Typeahead.md

 # Async Typeahead

 In this chapter you'll add UI Bootstrap's async typeahead.
-Users will type a word, see a menu of a ten movies with that word in the title, select their movie and the movie info downloads.

 An overview and directory for the entire project is in the [README.md](https://github.com/tdkehoe/Firebase-Tutorial/blob/master/README.md).